-Firstly, let’s rewind to what happened leading up to the 2007/08 “Credit Crunch” to get an insight.
-In the 1970s and ’80s, a first time buyer in Hull would probably go through a building society if they were wanting to take out a mortgage to purchase a home.
+To get an intense look into the events leading up to the 2007/08 “Credit Crunch”, we will need to rewind all the way back to the 1970s and ’80s.
+At this time, a first time buyer in Hull would usually go through a building society if they were wanting to take out a mortgage to purchase a home.

-Back then, it was the norm to make an appointment with the building society manager to see whether or not you qualified for a mortgage.
-This was at the time where banks didn’t always do mortgages!
-The process would involve the customer taking out a savings account with the building society and the building society would then use that money to lend to other customers.
-For the building society to make a profit, the interest rates would be higher to borrowers than the rate they were paying to savers.
+Around then, it was standard to make an appointment with the building society manager to see whether or not you qualified for a mortgage.
+Banks didn’t always do mortgages!
+The process would entail the customer taking out a savings account with the building society and the building society would then use that money to lend to other customers.
+In order for the building society to make a profit, the interest rates would be greater to borrowers than the rate they were paying to savers.

-They moved away from the older model when the banks got involved in mortgage lending.
-The new strategy would be where lenders would “buy” the money from markets.
-This would speed up the process in which they could lend out to customers.
+They shifted away from the older model when the banks got involved in mortgage lending.
+This new method meant that lenders would ‘buy’ the money from markets.
+This way would speed up the process of lending out to customers.

-Jumping to the mid 2000s; The market was full of new specialist lenders, with many of them originating from North America.
+The mid 2000s opened the market for new specialist lenders, with a vast majority of them coming from North America.

-Known as ‘securitisation’, the lenders would sell their book of mortgage customers to raise new money and lend again.
-Usually, the books were bought by investors from larger financial institutions such as pension funds and high street banks.
+The lenders would sell their book of mortgage customers to raise new money and lend again, this was known as ‘securitisation’.
+Normally, the books were bought by investors from bigger financial institutions like pension funds and high street banks.

-Because of “The Great Recession”, almost 80 different banks, building societies, and lenders across 20 different countries filed for bankruptcy or were acquired.
-Once this happened, lending dried up quickly.
+Due to ‘The Great Recession’, up to 80 different banks, building societies, and lenders across 20 different countries filed for bankruptcy or were acquired.
+When this happened, lending dried up quickly.

-It took nearly a decade for the market to recover safely.
-Property prices significantly dropped and everyone lost confidence in the UK economy.
+The market took nearly a decade to recover safely.
+Property prices massively dropped and everyone felt uncertainty within the UK economy.

-This event is one that we don’t want to happen again.
-To prevent this, The UK government carried out investigations into what went wrong.
-This led to the “Mortgage Market Review 2014”.
+An event like this was one we didn’t want to through ever again.
+To action this, the UK government looked into what went wrong.
+Their findings helped towards creating the ‘Mortgage Market Review 2014’.

-With self-cert mortgages banned, responsibility for the affordability of mortgages was now in the hands of the lender.
+Self certify mortgages were banned and the affordability of mortgages was now for the role of the lender.

-There were in-depth investigations into customers’ incomes and outgoings with more precise lending criteria.
-Credit commitments, childcare, and other outgoings were now something lenders were paying more attention to.
-From this, lenders would be able to ensure customers could consistently afford their mortgage repayments.
+There were intense investigations into customers’ incomes and outgoings with more detailed lending criteria.
+Lenders were looking into expenditures including credit commitments, childcare and other outgoings.
+This provided a financial picture to lenders and would be able to see whether a customer would consistently afford their mortgage repayments.